 You may have reasons for not using a double-cord packing technique when taking impressions.
 Here at The Art Of Aesthetics cosmetic dental laboratory, we often receive impressions with a single cord or no cord at all.
 The double-cord impression technique is not a luxury but a necessity for us to be able to distinguish margins from the gum.
-This simple technique will minimize most of the troubles associated with remakes and adjustments.
+In addition, this simple technique will minimize most of the troubles associated with remakes and adjustments.
 It will benefit everyone involved: the doctor, patient, and laboratory.

 Please use the double-cord when taking impressions, whether they are digital or non-digital.